sensu/sensu-docs-legacy/source/docs/0.13/api-health.md

       - value: integer

-      - description:  "The minimum number of RabbitMQ queue consumers to be considered healthy."
+      - description:  "The minimum number of transport consumers to be considered healthy."

     - `messages`